powsybl/powsybl.github.io/docs/loadflow/validation.md

 layout: default
 ---

-The load-flow validation aims at ensuring the consistency of load-flow results with respect to a set of rules that describes what is an *acceptable* load-flow result.
+The load-flow validation aims at ensuring the consistency of load-flow results, and, more generally of any steady state (that may be found with an OPF or as the final state of a long dynamic simulation), with respect to a set of rules that describes what is an *acceptable* load-flow result.
 On the most abstract level, a load-flow result is *acceptable* if it describes a feasible steady-state of a power system given its physics and its logics.
 More practically, generations of practitioners have set quasi-standard ways to describe them that allows to define precise rules.